-Included in this report are the results of an aerial magnetic map which includes Permit area No. 31.
+Included in this report are the results of an aerial magnetic map which includes Permit area No. 35.
 This map has been computed by Canadian Aero Services Ltd. and is at present in the oil files of Overland Exploration Services Ltd.

-In exploring new areas for minerals, particularly unmapped sedimentary basins, the airborne magnetometer if often used as a device for making preliminary estimates of the thickness of the sedimentary section.
+In exploring new areas for minerals, particularly unmapped sedimentary basins, the airborne magnetometer is often used as a device for making preliminary estimates of the thickness of the sedimentary section.
 The premise is that sedimentary rocks are nonmagnetic, so that any magnetic anomalies must originate from within the igneous crystalline complex.
 Calculation of the depth to the magnetic material therefore yields an upper limit to the total thickness of the sedimentary strata.
 Since in this application only the depth of the source is required and the details of its shape are of little direct interest, the use of elementary models such as poles and dipoles is rather common.

-One of the chief difficulties with aeromagnetic interpretat ions is that the instrument is placed as a rule so far above the magnetic body that the body no longer appears to be two-dimen sional no matter how elongated it may be.
+One of the chief difficulties with aeromagnetic interpretations is that the instrument is placed as a rule so far above the magnetic body that the body no longer appears to be two-dimensional no matter how elongated it may be.
 Therefore two-dimensional models are of little value in aeromagnetic interpretations, and neither is the majority of characteristic curves used for interpreting ground surveys.
 For this and other reasons, the models that have achieved widespread use in aeromagnetics are different from those most often used for interpreting ground surveys.

 Interpretation of magnetic data is based on the fact that the earth's normal magnetic field is uniform over areas of magnetically homogeneous composition but is distorted in certain regions of inhomogeneous composition, the amount of distortion depending on the relative magnetic susceptibilities of the subsurface materials and the relative masses and configurations of these component materials.
-Most magnetic anomalies are due to igneous rocks, iron ores, and those sedimentary deposits which contain magnetic material derived from igneous rocks.
+Most magnetic anomalies are due to igneous rocks, iron ores, and those sedimentary deposits which contain magnetic material derived rom igneous rocks.

 Magnetic methods are therefore directly applicable where the mineral whose presence is being explored is itself magnetic or is associated within its occurrence with magnetic material.

-IRON PROSPECTING PERMIT NO. 31
+IRON PROSPECTING PERMIT NO. 35

-Only the north half of Permit No. 31 is shown on the enclosed isodynamic map, and the pattern shown is quite variable.
-The highest reading is 3000 gammas and the lowest reading is 2628 gammas giving a contrast of 372 gammas.
-There are two closed highs on the map and the largest is the most important feature present.
+Only the northern portion of Iron Permit No. 35 is shown on the enclosed isodynamic map and the isodynamic pattern is quite variable.
+The highest reading is 2795 gammas and the lowest reading is 2662 gammas, giving a contrast of 133 gammas.